hospadar/socket-executor/README.md

 # socket-executor
-Execute a shell command and watch it's progress Tornado backend, websocket+angular frontend.
+Execute a shell command and watch it's progress in your browser
+Tornado backend, websocket+angular frontend.

 Great for tracking the progress of long-running processes on remote servers.